bertreb/pimatic-luftdaten/README.md

       "minutes": 60, time between updates
     }
 ```
-You need to configure a sensorId or a latitude/longitude/range combination.
-If you use de lat/lon option, make sure the range is not to narrow (no sensors).
-The radius is maximized to 50 km.
+You need to configure a Luftdaten SensorId or a latitude/longitude/range combination.
+If you use de lat/lon option, make sure the range is not to narrow (= no sensors).
+The maximum radius is 50 km.
 The device will automatically search for the closest sensors to get a complete data set.

 * Luftdaten Home Device.